Our Team – Therapists and Aestheticians working with The Retreat

 April TerlizziApril’s passion for massage therapy and bodywork began early in life through her grandmother’s influence and the desire to help family members and friends who were hurting.
 She enjoys connecting with her clients on a real level and discovering how she can help them achieve a better quality of life.

-A graduate of The Medical Arts School in Raleigh, North Carolina — Massage and Bodywork Therapist NCLMBT #8887, April has five years experience in Swedish, Deep Tissue, Trigger Point, and Sports Massage.
-Also, she holds special certifications in Low Back Pain, Lomi Lomi, Carpal Tunnel Syndrome and Pre-Natal Massage.
+A graduate of The Medical Arts School in Raleigh, North Carolina — Massage and Bodywork Therapist NCLMBT #8887, April specializes in Swedish, Trigger Point, and Sports Massage.
+She also holds special certifications in Low Back Pain, Lomi Lomi, Carpal Tunnel Syndrome and Pre-Natal Massage.

 In 2011, April joined the opening team at The Retreat at Brightleaf.
 She has worked at Structure House for five years and previously employed as a personal trainer and nutritional coach.
 Her twelve years of strength and endurance training and lifestyle nutrition add depth to her ability to serve the whole person.
 April’s mission includes a commitment to achieving balance in health, wellness, and life.
 She believes one should seek a holistic approach to health and take ownership by doing one’s part.
 Living each day to the fullest and maintaining a positive outlook on life defines her philosophy in word and practice.